 Losing a tooth can result in a number of problems such as difficulty in biting or chewing and related oral health problems.
 Root canal treatment can help save your teeth rather than manage with missing teeth.

 Advanced techniques and modern equipment have made root canal treatment a successful and relatively pain-free procedure today.
-By taking good care of your treated tooth and visiting your dentist regularly, it may last for many years.
+By taking good care of your root canal treated tooth and visiting your dentist regularly, it may last for many years.

 Causes of Infection or Inflammation of the Tissue

-The root canal is the hollow centre of the tooth that is filled with soft, organic material called dental pulp.
+The root canal is the hollow centre of the tooth that is filled with soft, organic material called the dental pulp.
 This tissue contains nerves and blood vessels that supply nutrients to the tooth.
 When this gets infected, root canal treatment becomes necessary.

 Infected dental tissue can be caused by many factors such as: